A deputy and two men schemed to plant over 50 bags of drugs in a man’s car in a revenge plot, authorities say

 Custodio and Snider were charged with drug trafficking, possession and conspiracy.

-It is unclear from court records if Irizarry, Custodio and Snider have attorneys.
+It is unclear from court records whether Irizarry, Custodio and Snider have attorneys.

 The elaborate plot began on Dec.
 12, when Custodio texted Irizarry to discuss a plan to have the real estate broker arrested for drug possession, records show.
 Custodio allegedly said he had a friend he could get to plant the narcotics in the man’s car and suggested Irizarry then carry out the arrest.